MojosBeans100/CI-MS5-loveplants/README.md

 ### UserProfile
 - The UserProfile model allows users to hold their personal information when using the site, and has a One-To-One relationship with the [User](#user-django-context-processor) model.
-- The UserProfile model with be modified automatically upon the User model being modified
+- The UserProfile model will be modified automatically upon the User model being modified

 | Field | Description | Field type|
 |-------|-------------|-----------|